AutoxingTech/axbot_restbook/docs/guides/start_websocket.md

 < {"topic": "/twist_feedback"}
 ```

-`linear_velocity: 0, angular_velocity: -0.6522` means stay on the same spot(linear velocity 0) and rotate to the right(with angular velocity -0.6522 radian / second).
+`linear_velocity: 0, angular_velocity: -0.6522` instructs the robot to remain in place (linear velocity of 0) while rotating to the right (with an angular velocity of -0.6522 radians per second).

 ::: danger
-Don't send lots of `/twist` commands.
-One must wait for `/twist_feedback` before sending another twist.
+Avoid sending a high volume of `/twist` commands in rapid succession.
+You should wait for a `/twist_feedback` message before sending the next command.
-It's especially important for Internet that goes sluggish.
+This is particularly important if the network connection is slow or unstable.

-Commands tends to pile up in socket buffer.
+Commands can accumulate in the socket buffer.
-Even when you stop sending commands, buffered commands will still be received on the remote side.
+Even after you stop sending commands, the robot will continue to receive and process those already in the buffer.
-The robot will move for a very long time until all commands are consumed.
+This could cause the robot to continue moving for an extended period until all buffered commands are executed.
 :::